-Over the next few blogs, I will discuss Eastern psychology, mindfulness, neuroscience, and how I see these influences shaping my practice in sexuality counseling and Integrative medicine.
+In some of my blogs, I discuss Eastern psychology, mindfulness, neuroscience, and how I see these influences shaping my practice in sexuality counseling and Integrative medicine.
 As a small introduction, let's evaluate what we call “problems” and how those “problems” affect our sex function and health.
 In the healthcare world we call this "sexual dysfunction."

 To understand where these so called problems originate, we turn to the mind.
 But the question becomes what do we mean by the term "mind?"
 In Eastern Psychology, the mind is referenced in a broader sense as an integrated being (thoughts, feelings, sensations) verses what we may call our thinking brain in the West.
 In Western Psychology, there is no firm definition of “mind.”
 Yet, we commonly use the word in our everyday language.
 I hear this all the time.
 “Oh I changed my mind,” “What’s on your mind,” or “I can’t stop my mind from these crazy thoughts."
 Often, this kind of talk is about the thinking brain.
 Perhaps this "mind" isn't always the thinking brain we assume it might be.
 Understanding our problems means it is worth asking a few questions of ourselves to explore how each person defines "mind" for themselves.